 The total number of times your app has been installed on an iOS device with iOS 8 and tvOS 9 or later.
 Re-downloads on the same device, downloads to multiple devices sharing the same Apple ID, and Family Sharing installations are included.
 (Updates not included)

 The number of times the app has been used for at least two seconds.
 If the app is in the background and is later used again, that counts as another session.

 - Active Devices

 The number of devices with at least one session during the selected period.
 Only devices with iOS 8 and tvOS 9 or later are included

 The number of active devices with at least one session during the previous 30 days.

 The biggest issue is the “Opt-in Rate” for usage metrics.
 You can find the opt-in rate based on the users’ of your app from the last 30 days directly in App Analytics by clicking on the little question mark next to “About App Analytics Data” in the metrics section.

 Just recently Apple started sharing aggregated and averaged data on the Opt-In rate, which can be seen on the screenshot below.
 As you can see it’s consistently hovering around 25%.
-After more than one two years of comparing the data across various apps, we’ve seen this rate being consistently around 25–30%.
+After more than one year of comparing the data across various apps, we’ve seen this rate being consistently around 30%.

 Sources are a great way to track the marketing attribution of your apps via (other) apps, websites, campaigns and the App Store itself.
 Sources can help you answering questions like “Do people actually search on Google for my app?” or “How many people buy the app via my landing page?” or “How many people are coming via Store search vs. browsing it?”